What You Must Know Before Giving Blood

 INFORMATION WE VERIFY WITH YOU

 We will ask you to confirm information that we have in your computer record to ensure we have the most updated information.
 You will be asked to confirm all of your demographic information, including your gender.
-This will ensure that the information we have is current and that you are asked the appropriate questions.
+This will ensure that the information we have is current and correct.

 THANK YOU FOR DONATING BLOOD TODAY!